 - Job fairs

-- Online links among all rural, urban, and suburban schools in given districts and via special education cooperatives
+- Online links among rural, urban, and suburban schools in given districts, and via special education cooperatives

-ASHA offers an online Career Center, a service for matching employers and prospective employees.
-The site allows the employer to place ads online and, once the ads are posted, to review hundreds of resumes that job seekers post at no charge.
-The site also has a "Manage Your Account" option that helps employers organize and process applicants, and a "Resume Agent" that sends e-mail when a resume that matches an employer's specific criteria is entered into the system.
-Besides its online Career Center, ASHA publishes The ASHA Leader, a newsmagazine that carries employment ads and is distributed to more than 130,000 professionals and students.
+ASHA's online Career Center is a service for matching employers and prospective employees.
+Employers can place ads online, as well as review hundreds of resumes that job seekers post at no charge.
+The "Manage Your Account" option helps employers organize and process applicants, and the "Resume Agent" sends an e-mail when a resume that matches an employer's specific criteria is entered into the system.
+ASHA also publishes The ASHA Leader, a newsmagazine that carries employment ads and is distributed to more than 130,000 professionals and students.

-ASHA has developed a brochure and pdf presentation that can be used to promote the profession: Reward Yourself With a Career as a School-Based Speech-Language Pathologist [PDF].
+ASHA has developed a brochure that can be used to promote the profession: Reward Yourself With a Career as a School-Based Speech-Language Pathologist [PDF].

-In The Impact of Mentoring on Teacher Retention: What the Research Says (Education Commission of the States 2004) successful mentoring programs that are multifaceted, time-intensive programs, involving effective mentors, common planning time, and collaboration with other teachers, are reported to be more likely to result in substantial differences in teacher retention outcomes.
+In The Impact of Mentoring on Teacher Retention: What the Research Says, successful mentoring programs that are multifaceted; time-intensive; and involve effective mentors, common planning time, and collaboration with other teachers are reported to be more likely to result in substantial differences in teacher retention outcomes.